In the main menu, click Inventory > Deals.

 In the Ad & Campaign Selection settings, select the ads that will be used for the deal:

 Select the advertiser, campaign, and ad type.
+Optionally select an ad status by which to filter the ads.

 In the placement settings screen: